This post contains affiliate links.

 The San Miguel Church is the most iconic symbol of the city.
 It’s in the center square and is truly the center of culture and activities in this small colonial town.

 Snapping a photo without anyone in it may be difficult, but if you’re patient (or a good editor) it’s definitely possible.
+You can also learn more about the church and the other iconic sites in the city on the Landmarks and Lunch San Miguel Walking Tour.

 6. Cafe Rama